North Side South Side

 Why?

-No, not strong enough.
+Cubs fans love PCA.
+No, that’s not strong enough.
 Cubs fans worship him.
 He's good-looking and has wavy blonde hair and he comes from California and, OMG, Cubs fans just adore him.

 He's the Golden Boy--like the quarterback nicknamed "Sunshine" in the Denzel Washington movie Remember the Titans.
 In fact, Cubs fans should stop calling him PCA and start calling him Sunshine.
 As that would more accurately express their adoration.